 The Clean Tech Competition is a unique, worldwide research and design challenge for pre-college youth.
 The program encourages scientific understanding of real-world issues and the integration of environmentally responsible energy sources.
 On an annual basis, the Clean Tech Competition addresses an issue that is grounded in core technological competency areas and focuses on the next great engineering challenges.

 The competition is designed to foster a deeper understanding of STEM (science, technology, engineering, and math) related concepts, is a fantastic opportunity to recognise outstanding talent, and to prepare the next generation of globally competitive innovators.
-For the upcoming 2019 competition, there will be two categories for teams to chose between, including: Mitigating the Effects of Climate Change and Resource Preservation.
+For the upcoming 2020 competition, there will be two categories for teams to chose between, including: Limited Resources and Abundant Resources.

 Each category has a 1st through 10th place winner, with both receiving a $10,000 grand prize, $7,000 2nd place and $5,000 3rd place prize, with 4th-10th receiving $1,000 each.